A Local’s Guide to New York City: Boroughs, Iconic Sights & Hidden Gems

 New York City

-New York City is an ever-changing landscape of cultures, histories, movements, styles and cuisine.
+New York City is an ever changing landscape of cultures, histories, movements, styles and cuisine.
 It is a worldly city, both glamorous and gritty filled with people from all walks of life.
-The city attracts dreamers and offers an endless supply of inspiration as well as its own challenges.
-Having lived here since early 2018, we’ve had the chance to explore and experience so much of what makes NYC unlike anywhere else.
-In no particular order, we’ve curated a list of sights worth visiting, hidden gems to appreciate, mouthwatering food to try and activities to do.
+The city attracts dreamers and offers an endless supply of inspiration.
+Having lived here for 7 years, we’ve had the chance to explore and experience so much of what makes NYC unlike anywhere else.
+In no particular order, we’ve curated a list of sites worth visiting, hidden gems to appreciate, mouthwatering food to try and activities to do anywhere in NYC and across all 5 boroughs.

 Central Park

 Nestled within Manhattan’s grid of concrete and skyscrapers, is Central Park.
-The park acts as a retreat space for every New Yorker to escape the busy life of the city, spread out and re-connect with nature.
+The park acts as a retreat space for every New Yorker to escape the busy life of the city, spread out and re-connect with nature at all times of the year.
 These are our favorite reasons to visit the park:

 • Picnic!
 Gather some friends, bring a blanket, drinks, snacks and have a picnic.
 The park is filled with all types of lawns, fields and rock formations to choose from, finding a spot is never difficult to do.
 A few of our favorites are Umpire Rock, Sheep Meadow and Cedar Hill.